• Skip to primary navigation

 corn tortillas – There are large and small corn tortillas available at many stores.
 Keep in mind that if you buy the large ones, the recipe may make fewer enchiladas.

 cooked chicken – You’ll need cubed or shredded chicken meat.
 You can use a rotisserie chicken or cook your own chicken breasts.
+If you’re in a rush, skillet chicken tenderloins cook quickly.

 cheese – You can use Monterey jack cheese, cheddar cheese, or I like to use pepper jack for a little extra kick.
+Remember you can freeze cheese to keep on hand for easy meals.

 cream cheese – For the richest flavor, use full fat, but you can also use neufchâtel cheese instead.
 You’ll need your cream cheese softened, so be sure to leave it out for an hour or so before prepping the chicken mixture.